huangmozhilv/huangmozhilv.github.io/_posts/2018-04-12-Create-Standalone-Application-from-MATLAB.md

 **OS 2**: Ubuntu 16.0 on VirtualBox

-**MATLAB version**: R2018a
+**MATLAB version**: R2018a.
+To open in Terminal, "~$ /home/chao/MATLAB/R2018a/bin/matlab".

-The [official guide by MathWorks](https://www.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html) is almost perfect.
+The [official guide by MathWorks (Create Standalone Application from MATLAB)](https://www.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html) is almost perfect.
 However, there are certainly some points to be clarified for newbies like me :honeybee:.

 ## MATLAB Compiler